hkumar00/PGP_CaseStudies/README.md

 - Jupyter Notebooks
 - Hugging Face
 - Flask/FastAPI
+- Streamlit
 - Docker
 - Cloud platforms (AWS, Azure, GCP)

 ## Acknowledgment
-These case studies are part of the curriculum at Texam University, aimed at equipping students with practical skills in AI/ML to solve real-world problems.
+These case studies are part of the curriculum at Texas University, aimed at equipping students with practical skills in AI/ML to solve real-world problems.